Algorithm Queen

 Algorithm Queen is a 2022 painting of Queen Elizabeth II by Ai-Da, a humanoid robot credited with being the world's first ultra-realistic robot artist.
 Ai-Da painted the Queen in celebration of her Platinum Jubilee.

 Description

 Algorithm Queen was layered and scaled to produce the final multi-dimensional portrait of the monarch.
-The portrait will be exhibited publicly in London later in 2022.
+The portrait was exhibited publicly in London later in 2022.

 Ai-Da said, "I'd like to thank Her Majesty the Queen for her dedication, and for the service she gives to so many people.
 She is an outstanding, courageous woman who is utterly committed to public service.
 I think she's an amazing human being, and I wish The Queen a very happy Platinum Jubilee".

-Aidan Meller, the robot's creator, said the first portrait of the Queen by a robot provided an opportunity to think about "all that has changed during the Queen's life”.
+Aidan Meller, the robot's creator, said the first portrait of the Queen by a robot provided an opportunity to think about "all that has changed during the Queen's life".
 He said, "We are excited Ai-Da Robot has made history just in time for the Queen's Jubilee".